Strassen's local law of the iterated logarithm for the generalized fractional Brownian motion: Introduction

 \section{Introduction}

-The generalized fractional Brownian motion (GFBM, in short) $X:=\{X(t)\}_{t\ge0}$ is a centered Gaussian self-similar process introduced by Pang and Taqqu \cite{PT2019} as the scaling limit of shot noise processes with power-law non-stationary conditional variance functions.
+The generalized fractional Brownian motion (GFBM, in short) $X:=\{X(t)\}_{t\ge0}$ is a centered Gaussian self-similar process introduced by Pang and Taqqu \cite{PT2019} as the scaling limit of a class of shot noise processes with power-law non-stationary conditional variance functions.
 It has the following stochastic integral representation:

 where the parameters $\gamma$ and $\alpha$ satisfy